 AFTA operate a large fleet of G1000, R and S Cessna 172 aircraft and Piper PA34 aircraft training domestic and international cadets for some of the world’s largest airlines.
-The purpose of the Flying Instructor role is to teach student pilots and to flag and resolve issues early before large problems develop.
-NTS are taught at an elementary level at AFTA.
+The purpose of the Flight Instructor role is to teach student pilots and to flag and resolve issues early before large problems develop.

 - Monitoring student progress, carrying out student reviews, making sure flying standards are adhered to and being available if an issue arises.

 - Ensuring that training is conducted in accordance with the approved syllabi.

 - Conducting regular sampling checks (Progress) with students as required by the training syllabus.

 - Acting upon any safety information or instructions in relation to flight operations and regulations as advised by the IAA and AFTA HT.